 The symposium is free of charge thanks to generous support from MR Resources.
 We begin at 8:30 AM with registration.
 Tutorials and talks will begin at 9:00 AM and continue to late afternoon.
 A catered lunch will be served around noon.

 All are welcome to participate in our exciting symposium and explore this emerging technology and processing tool.
 The symposium is open to everyone (though registration for SMASH is not a pre-requisite to attend this symposium we encourage everyone to attend SMASH as well) and SMASH attendees are encouraged to make the most of this tutorial opportunity, which has become a regular Thursday event after the conference.
 Pre-registration is now open at www.mrr.com or at www.smashnmr.org, but just drop in as well.

-The speakers for the CRAFT symposium (the detailed agenda will be forthcoming)
+The speakers and titles for the CRAFT symposium

 What is the CRAFT Tool?